-SECTION 2: SCHOOL GOVERNANCE
+SECTION 3: SCHOOL GOVERNANCE

 - A. Governing Board.
-The School shall be governed by a board (the "Charter Board") in a manner that is consistent with the terms of this Certificate so long as such provisions are in accordance with state, federal, and local law.
-The Charter Board shall have final authority and responsibility for the academic, financial, and organizational performance of the School.
-The Charter Board shall also have authority for and be responsible for policy and operational decisions of the School, although nothing herein shall prevent the Charter Board from delegating decision-making authority for policy and operational decisions to officers, employees and agents of the School, as well as third party management providers. - B. Articles of Incorporation and Bylaws.
-The articles of incorporation and bylaws of the entity holding the charter shall provide for governance of the operation of the School as a nonprofit corporation and public charter school and shall at all times be consistent with all applicable law and this Certificate.
-The School shall notify the Authorizer of any modification to the Articles or Bylaws within five (5) business days of approval by the Charter Board. - C. Charter Board Composition.
-The composition of the Charter Board shall at all times be determined by and consistent with the Articles and Bylaws and all applicable law and policy.
-The Charter Board shall notify the Authorizer of any changes to its composition and provide an amended School Leadership Roster within five (5) business days of their taking effect.
+The School shall be governed by a non-profit board of directors (the "Board") incorporated by the Charter Holder.
+The Board shall serve as public agents authorized by the Authorizer, in a manner that is consistent with the terms of this Certificate, so long as such provisions are in accordance with state and federal laws, rules and regulations.
+The Board shall have final authority with respect to the School's operation, and shall have the responsibility of overseeing academic achievement, financial stability, and operational management of the School.
+The Charter Holder shall also be responsible for maintaining and enforcing a compliant Board and providing overall Board stewardship for the School. - B. Articles of Incorporation and Bylaws.
+The articles of incorporation and bylaws of the Charter Holder shall provide for governance of the operation of the School as a nonprofit corporation and a public charter school, and shall at all times be consistent with all applicable laws, rules, regulations, and this Certificate.
+The Charter Holder shall notify the Authorizer of any modification to the articles of incorporation or bylaws within five business days of approval by the Charter Holder. - C. Charter Board Composition.
+The composition of the Board shall at all times be determined by and consistent with the articles of incorporation and bylaws, and all applicable laws, rules, regulations, and policies.
+The Charter Holder shall notify the Authorizer of any changes to its composition and provide an amended School Leadership Roster within five business days of it taking effect.